-According to a survey conducted by Inc, together with Fast Company, 22% of women entrepreneurs in the United States are considering launching into these administrative positions, as well as in Congress, the House of Representatives, as Governor, among others.
+According to a survey conducted by Inc, together with Fast Company, 22% of women entrepreneurs in the United States are considering launching IGNORE INTO these administrative positions, as well as in Congress, the House of Representatives, as Governor, among others.

 According to a Hiscox report, despite the fact that in the last 15 years there has been an exponential growth in companies founded by women, they continue to be discriminated against in the workplace in various ways.